revilowaldow/BITC/Sessions/2023/06 18 - Session 4.md

 Orb is being charged by the ring

-Orb is humming
+Orb is humming in Elvish:

-> "Help is arriving"
+>"Help is arriving"
 >"She will be reborn"
 >"Run"

+Gods: